xen-troops/meta-xt-prod-devel-rpi5/README.md

 	xu console <domain id>
 ```

-To switch between control domain and driver domain consoles
+To switch between control domain and driver domain consoles please press
-please press "Ctrl + A" 6 times.
+"Ctrl + a" 3 times.

+**NOTE**: If you use the console which have "Ctrl + a" as the command
+key (for example, minicom), you need to press 6 times instead of 3.

 Current domain id can be get by using command:
 ```